InteropIO/finsemble-fdc3/README.md

 ### FDC3 in Finsemble Services

 The Finsemble FDC3 client may also be used in Finsemble services, where it is imported into the service implementation.
-Please see our [exampleFDC3Service](./src/services/testFDC3) for an example of how to structure your service to work with FDC3.
+Please see our in depth [documentation](./src/services/README.MD) and the example [exampleFDC3Service](./src/services/exampleFDC3Service).

 ## API